 Expert Tips

-- Give the batter a quick mix after the 10 minute rest and then spoon the mixture in to your muffin tins.
+- Give the batter a quick mix after the 10-minute rest and then spoon the mixture into your muffin tins.

-- You may grate the zucchini using a box grater or food processor, either way is fine.
+- You may grate the zucchini using a box grater or food processor, either way, is fine.

-- If your muffin pan is old (well loved) make sure to spray or grease the tins so they don’t stick to the pan.
+- If your muffin pan is old (well-loved) make sure to spray or grease the tins so they don’t stick to the pan.
 I made these muffins both, with greasing and without, using a new-ish (about 4-5 years old) nonstick pan with no sticking issues.
-They both easily popped out of the tray after the 10 minute rest period.
+They both easily popped out of the tray after the 10-minute rest period.

-More delicious, healthier muffin recipes!
+More delicious healthy vegan muffin recipes!

 If you tried this recipe, please let me know about it in the comments below.
 I always love hearing from you!
 Don’t forget to Subscribe to This Healthy Kitchen to be among the first to get my new recipes!
-You can also FOLLOW ME on Facebook, Instagram, Pinterest and Twitter to see more delicious food and get all the latest updates.
+You can also FOLLOW ME on Facebook, Instagram, Pinterest, and Twitter to see more delicious food and get all the latest updates.

-Buon appetito,
+Buon appetito

 Rosa